 Step 1: Start the Connection Process

-In 7taps, open any course, folder, or Learning Path
+In 7taps, open any course or folder

 Select MS Teams from the sharing options